All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Expert Tip 7: Celebrate Non-Scale Victories

-Your body is doing remarkable things that the mirror cannot show you.
+Your body is doing remarkable things that the mirror can't show you.
 Lower blood pressure, improved blood sugar, better sleep, reduced joint pain, and increased energy are all victories worth celebrating. health benefits of GLP-1 therapy When you shift your attention to how your body performs and feels, appearance-based dysmorphia loses some of its grip.

 Keep a journal of these victories.
 On days when the mirror feels like an enemy, read through your list and remind yourself of the full picture.